Ingole712521/Candy-crush-Docker/README.md

 3. **AWS_SECRET_ACCESS_KEY**: The Secret Access Key corresponding to your AWS Access Key ID for secure authentication.
 4. **AWS_ECR_REPO**: The name of the Amazon Elastic Container Registry (ECR) repository where you intend to push Docker images.
 5. **ECR_REPOSITORY**: The name of the repository in Elastic Container Registry where images will be stored.
+6. **ECS_CLUSTER**: The name of the ECS cluster
+7. **ECS_TASK_DEFINITION**: IT defines how your application runs in an ECS cluster, including Docker image details, resource allocations, and container settings.

 Having these details handy will streamline the setup process and ensure seamless execution of the GitHub Action.